 “One Way Trip to Mars,” written by local band leaders and songwriters Peter Alexander and Johannah Harkness, tells a fictional story, set in 2033, of the first humans to travel to Mars amidst cataclysmic events occurring on Earth.
 The story has all the elements of a classical Greek tragedy or Shakespearian play, but is told entirely through the contemporary medium of rock music.

-The theatrical premiere, directed by Dennis St. Pierre at the Waterville Opera House, featured an 11-member New York cast, 8-piece rock orchestra, full stage sets and cinematic lighting.
-“After such a huge production, we are looking forward to the simplicity and intimacy of the Drummore Bay Concert Hall,” said Alexander, “Where the entire focus will be on the music.”
+The theatrical premiere at the Waterville Opera House, featured an 11-member New York cast, 8-piece rock orchestra, full stage sets and cinematic lighting.

-Alexander and Harkness began working on “One Way Trip to Mars” three years ago after learning about the Netherlands-based Mars-One Program, which proposes to create a human colony on Mars within the next decade.
+Alexander and Harkness began working on “One Way Trip to Mars” in 2015 after learning about the Netherlands-based Mars-One Program, which proposes to create a human colony on Mars within the next decade.
 Over 200,000 individuals have volunteered for the program.
 “We were intrigued that so many people were willing to leave behind everything on Earth—including spouses and children—to go on the one-way mission,” said Harkness, “And I was particularly interested in what it would be like to be the ones left behind.
-That idea inspired me to write the first song, “It Catches Up to You,” which is now the final song of the opera.”
+That idea inspired me to write the first song, “It Catches Up to You,” which is now the closing song of the opera.”

-For the concert performance at the Drummore Bacy Concert Hall Alexander and Harkness will be joined by their long-time band mates from Hollowbody Electric Band, including Joe Beninati on drums, Parker Kenyon on bass, and Courtney Babbidge on keyboards.
+For the concert performance at the Drummore Bacy Concert Hall Alexander and Harkness were joined by their long-time band mates from Hollowbody Electric Band, including Joe Beninati on drums, Parker Kenyon on bass, and Courtney Babbidge on keyboards.

 Listen to WBLM’s ad for the theatrical premiere of “One Way Trip to Mars.”